-I rush back to the REVIEW office to get some copy paper, and nearby spot J. P. Sundquist, youth and communications director of Northern Europe-West Africa, standing precariously high on a packing case, fixing something on a wall.
+I rush back to the Review office to get some copy paper, and nearby spot J. P. Sundquist, youth and communications director of Northern Europe-West Africa, standing precariously high on a packing case, fixing something on a wall.
 My conservative sacroiliac groans at the sight.

-Heartwarming scenes go on in the auditorium-from the South American Division, retiring president R. A. Wilcox and his successor, a South American, Enoch de Oliveira, exchanging a South American embrace; from the Far Eastern Division, Paul Eldridge, retiring after 38 years out there (including war-time internment), welcoming his successor as president of the division, long-time associate W. T. Clark.
+Heartwarming scenes go on in the auditorium-from the South American Division, retiring president R. A. Wilcox and his successor, a South Ameri-Oliveira, Enoch de can. exchanging a South American embrace; from the Far Eastern Division, Paul Eldridge, retiring after 38 years out there (including war-time internment), welcoming his successor as president of the division, long-time associate W. T. Clark.